smabusaud14-stack/Efficient_Diffusion-GAN/README.md

 <img width="1375" height="735" alt="results_summary" src="https://github.com/user-attachments/assets/8d8f9ea8-f738-41bc-b1ad-d4c2551527a7" />

 # Conclusion and Future Work:
 The research developed an efficient hybrid SR system optimized for CPU hardware.
 The model combines a small SR backbone with an edge-conditioned refiner and latency-aware execution.
-Future work explores perceptual losses, short multi-step refinement, and embedded platform testing.
+Future work can explore perceptual losses, addition of short multi-step refinement, and embedded platform testing.